Businesses borrowed nearly £80bn from Covid loan schemes

 The final Covid loans data published today by the Treasury reveals more than 1.6 million businesses sought help through government-backed coronavirus lending schemes between April 2020 and May 2021.

 More than 1.5 million Bounce Back Loans worth £47bn were provided during the pandemic.
+Business owners who were negatively impacted by the pandemic may take out small business Merchant Cash advances to help keep their businesses afloat.

 The Coronavirus Business Interruption Loan Scheme (CBILS) provided £26bn of finance to almost 110,000 businesses, while £5.6bn was lent to 753 businesses through the Coronavirus Large Business Interruption Loans scheme (CLBILS).